 In 2006, approximately NIS 360 million were paid to victims of hostile actions, and, in 2007, the volume was slightly lower (decline of 1.6%).
-In 2008, a real increase of 4.3% was recorded, compared with 2007, and, in 2010, a total of approximately NIS 413 million was paid to victims of hostile actions for various benefits.
+In 2008, a real increase of 4.3% was recorded compared with 2007, and, in 2010, a total of approximately NIS 413 million was paid to victims of hostile actions for various benefits.
+In 2011 there was a significant increase in the volume of payments by the Hostile Action Casualties Branch that totaled nearly NIS 476 million (a real increase of 11.3%).
+Because of amendments to the Victims of Hostile Actions (Pensions) Law, there were retroactive payments to orphans who had lost both their parents in a hostile action.